CISA.gov

 3.3 BACKGROUND

-• CRITICAL INFRASTRUCTURE SECTORS: Communications, Healthcare and Public Health
+• CRITICAL INFRASTRUCTURE SECTORS: Commercial Facilities, Energy, Government Services and Facilities, Healthcare and Public Health, Transportation Systems

 • COUNTRIES/AREAS DEPLOYED: Worldwide